 - Workers compensation: to protect the employee (or a painter) working for your project

-In addition to proper license and insurance you can also find out whether the business of the painting company is bonded via third party.
+In addition to proper license and insurance, you can also find out whether the business of the painting company is bonded via a third party.

 3- Check how professional the painting company is:

-True professionals always show the sign of how professional they are at their work.
+True professionals always show signs of how professional they are at their work.

 Most of the time they have an official website in addition to a physical office or a headquarter that can be visited.

-By visiting their official website, you may know whether they use specific work uniforms, letterheads with logo, promises about their punctuality and so on.
+By visiting their official website, you may know whether they use specific work uniforms, letterheads with logos, promises about their punctuality, and so on.

 4- Check the detailed estimate and avoid hefty deposits: